-- Significantly longer setup and take-down time: Because soft shell roof top tents require a protective cover, must be folded out, and require tent poles, they’re harder to setup and exponentially harder to take down (especially in any kind of bad weather – rain, wind especially, and snow).
+Because soft shell roof top tents require a protective cover, must be folded out, and require tent poles, they’re harder to set up and exponentially harder to take down (especially in any kind of bad weather – rain, wind especially, and snow).

 Hard Shell Roof Top Tents

-- Weatherproof: The impermeable top combined with the taught, vertical tent walls make the tent virtually weatherproof and quiet in the wind.
+The impermeable top combined with the taught, vertical tent walls makes the tent virtually weatherproof and quiet in the wind.

 While some soft shell roof top tents have mattresses as thick as Roofnest’s 3-inch mattress, most don’t because the mattress has to fold over on itself to close the tent.
 That’s a big deal if you like sleeping in a comfortable tent…and who doesn’t?

 Most hard shell roof top tents tend raise up completely, almost always allowing four entirely vertical walls (unless you go with an “eye model, like our Sparrow Eye).

 In comparison, many soft shell roof top tents have sloped walls inside the sleeping area due to the shape and design.
 Inside a hard shell roof top tent, every inch of livable space is optimized to provide as much room inside as possible for any sized camper to be able to sleep comfortably.

 This is the main advantage that soft shell roof top tents have over hard shell roof top tents like the Roofnest.
 If you’re by yourself, with a friend, or with your partner and a small child, a Roofnest will be the perfect size for your camping party.

 Both types of roof top tents provide a comfortable way to camp off the ground with different attractive features.
 Whether you value more living space or a certain amount of roof space to give on your vehicle, there’s an option to suit your needs.